 The Most Common Mistake in Estate Plans

-A comprehensive estate plan is designed to address issues regarding the disposition of your assets upon your death; however, it will also relate to important issues which may arise during your lifetime.
+A comprehensive estate plan is designed to address issues regarding the disposition of your assets upon your death; however, it will also relate to important issues that may arise during your lifetime.

 Common Mistakes